mmoraschini/annoplot/README.md

 `import annoplot as aplt`

-annoplot in the background just calls matplotlib standard functions, thus it's possible to pass in all arguments normally used in the default functions.
+annoplot in the background just calls matplotlib standard functions, thus it's possible to pass in all arguments normally used in the default functions (as keyword arguments, positional arguments won't work).

 ## Examples